Brenner Pass to Venice

 You will be accommodated in 3/4* hotels.

-All hotels have en suite facilities.
-Some hotels located in mountainous places of Austria and northern Italy can be without air conditioning.
+All rooms have en suite facilities.
+Most hotels have air conditioning while some smaller hotels and hotels located in mountain areas of northern Italy can be without air conditioning.

 When you book the tour please specify the type of room requested: